 Download our Community Partner Guide

-The Alcohol & Drug Abuse Council for the Concho Valley (ADACCV) provides detox, residential and outpatient treatment for substance use disorders in males and females who are mostly indigent, at times homeless, and who cannot afford private-pay treatment facilities.
+The Alcohol & Drug Awareness Center for the Concho Valley (ADACCV) provides detox, residential and outpatient treatment for substance use disorders in males and females who are mostly indigent, at times homeless, and who cannot afford private-pay treatment facilities.
 Services provided include specialized female treatment services for pregnant women and women with children.
 Detox and residential treatment services are provided at the Journey Recovery Center.
 This facility opened in March 2020 and has 12 detox beds and 60 residential treatment beds.
 ADACCV provides services to clients from throughout the Concho Valley and also serves clients from across the state.

 People Served in 2020: 624